The-Exiles/ExilesInstaller/replit.md

-# Exiles Installer - COMPLETED
+# Exiles Installer - Multi-Game Ecosystem

 ## Overview

-Exiles Installer is a comprehensive desktop application for the Elite Dangerous gaming community that automates the installation of third-party tools, utilities, and hardware drivers.
-Built with Python and Tkinter, it provides a centralized solution for installing the entire Elite Dangerous ecosystem including market connectors, exploration tools, voice response systems, joystick software, head tracking applications, and various hardware manufacturer utilities.
+Exiles Installer is a comprehensive desktop application for gaming communities that automates the installation of third-party tools, utilities, and hardware drivers.
+Built with Python and Tkinter, it provides a centralized solution for installing gaming ecosystems including market connectors, exploration tools, voice response systems, joystick software, head tracking applications, and various hardware manufacturer utilities.

-**PROJECT STATUS: COMPLETE** - The application is fully functional with dark spaceship HUD interface, comprehensive installation handlers, streaming downloads with checksum validation, and complete PyInstaller packaging.
-Ready for Windows deployment.
+**PROJECT STATUS: EXPANDING** - The application is expanding from Elite Dangerous to support multiple gaming ecosystems including Star Citizen and EVE Online.
+The core infrastructure is complete with dark spaceship HUD interface, comprehensive installation handlers, streaming downloads with checksum validation, and complete PyInstaller packaging.

-The installer features a modern GUI with Elite Dangerous theming, supports multiple installation methods (GitHub releases, direct downloads, Windows package managers), and includes automated post-installation configuration steps.
-It's designed to streamline the complex process of setting up the numerous tools that enhance the Elite Dangerous gaming experience.
+The installer features a modern GUI with space-themed design, supports multiple installation methods (GitHub releases, direct downloads, Windows package managers), and includes automated post-installation configuration steps.
+It's designed to streamline the complex process of setting up the numerous tools that enhance space simulation gaming experiences across multiple titles.

 ## User Preferences